jjvanzon/JJs-Reference-Architecture/patterns.md

 _repository.Delete(entity);
 ```

-Then we explicitly *see* things, executed all in a row.
+That way we can *see* things that would take place explicitly.

 #### Cascading & Repositories